Salah856/AWS_WhitePapers_Summary/ML_Lens.md

 - The Machine Learning Lens is based on five pillars: operational excellence, security, reliability, performance efficiency, and cost optimization.
 AWS provides multiple core components for ML workloads that enable you to design robust architectures for your ML applications.

-- There are two areas that you should evaluate when you build a machine learning workload.
+- There are two areas that you should evaluate when you build a machine learning workload:
  1. Machine Learning Stack
  2. Phases of ML Workloads